Memcached: Example code

 This call would update the currently cached data to match the new data in the database, assuming the database query succeeds.
 An alternative approach would be to invalidate the cache with the Memcached delete function, so that subsequent fetches result in a cache miss.
-Similar action would need to be taken when database records were deleted, to maintain either a correct or incomplete cache.
+Similar action would need to be taken when database records were deleted, to maintain either a correct or an incomplete cache.

 An alternate cache-invalidation strategy is to store a random number in an agreed-upon cache entry and to incorporate this number into all keys that are used to store a particular kind of entry.
 To invalidate all such entries at once, change the random number.
 Existing entries (which were stored using the old number) will no longer be referenced and so will eventually expire or be recycled.